Women with umbrellas walk down an alley in Asia

 4 min read

-Coming out of the pandemic, there was undoubtedly a surge in airfare, but then prices began to level out.
+Coming out of the pandemic, there was a surge in airfare, but then prices began to level out.
 In some cases, airfare even got cheaper than it was pre-pandemic.
 It was true for domestic flights, Latin America, the Caribbean, and eventually even Europe.

 But there’s one region where flight prices still have yet to get back to pre-pandemic levels: flights to Asia.